cheongchoi112/ai-fitness-api/docs/technical_design.md

 ### 4.2.
 User Authentication & Session Management

-**Description**: How existing users securely authenticate and maintain their session within the application.
+**Description**: How existing users securely authenticate and access their personalized data within the application.

 **Steps**:

 1.  **User Enters Credentials**: The user provides their email and password in the login screen of the React Native app.
 2.  **Firebase Authentication**: The front-end authenticates with Firebase Auth services, which validates the credentials and returns an authentication token upon successful verification.
 3.  **Token Storage**: The app securely stores the authentication token in the device's secure storage for persistent sessions.
+4.  **Initial Data Retrieval**: The app immediately calls the `/api/users/signin` endpoint with the Firebase token in the Authorization header (Bearer scheme) to retrieve the user's profile and current fitness plan in a single request.
+5.  **Data Initialization**: Upon receiving the response containing both the user object and fitness plan, the app initializes the user's session state with their personalized data.
-4.  **Authenticated API Requests**: For all subsequent requests to protected endpoints, the app includes the token in the Authorization header using the Bearer scheme.
+6.  **Authenticated API Requests**: For all subsequent requests to protected endpoints, the app includes the token in the Authorization header using the Bearer scheme.
-5.  **Token Verification**: The AI Fitness API validates the Firebase token on each request using the authMiddleware before granting access to protected resources.
+7.  **Token Verification**: The AI Fitness API validates the Firebase token on each request using the authMiddleware before granting access to protected resources.
-6.  **Session Management**: The app monitors token expiration and automatically refreshes it when needed to maintain the user session.
+8.  **Session Management**: The app monitors token expiration and automatically refreshes it when needed to maintain the user session.
-7.  **Secure Logout**: When the user logs out, the app clears the stored token and notifies Firebase Auth to invalidate the session.
+9.  **Secure Logout**: When the user logs out, the app clears the stored token and notifies Firebase Auth to invalidate the session.

 ### 4.3.
 Track Workout Completion